 Back to Nellcôte and the virtuoso guitarist being locked away in his room experiencing withdrawal.
 Keith and the old man, Tommy, exchanged words.
 Keith being of the opinion that it was Eric’s problem and to let him deal with it.
 Never in need of much of an excuse to procure drugs, meet a great musician or help a person in need for that matter, Tom went to Marseille and scored, presumably through the contacts of Gros Jacques.
 Eric was thus saved from cold turkey or, depending on your view, pushed further down the road in his heroin addiction.
 Unfortunately it didn’t cause him to magically appear from his room and start socialising with everyone or jamming with Keith, which was the secret wish of a lot of people in the Villa.

-Prince Stash was a good friend of Brian’s and arrived in a spanking new racing Corvette smelling of Detroit interior.
-Chef Gérard, who enjoyed a certain access to everyone and therefore had an awareness of their habits, said that Stash had a diet of cheese, milk and cocaine.
+Prince Stash was a good friend of Brian’s and arrived in a spanking new racing Corvette smelling of new Detroit interior.
+Gerard who, because he was the chef, enjoyed a certain access to everyone and an awareness of their habits said that Stash had a diet of cheese, milk and cocaine.

 Recording Sessions in the Basement

-Watching the band and engineers set up the recording sessions in the basement was like a movie or, to be more precise, like a trip into the great unknown.
-It took a lot of trial and error to place people, players and mics in different parts of the dark basement and it was as fascinating and alien as if they were exploring new territory.
+Watching the band and engineers set up the recording sessions in the basement was like a movie or to be more precise like a trip into the great unknown.
+It took a lot of trial and error to place people, players and mics in different parts of the dark basement and it was as fascinating and alien like they were exploring new territory.
 There was only audio and no visual communication between the truck and the players in the basement, which could lead to occasional comical results.
-On one such an occasion the engineers had set up Bobby Keys and Jim Price to record in a small room down there which apparently had decent acoustics for recording horns, when the recording was interrupted by a grinding noise.
+On one such an occasion the engineers had set up Bobby Keys and Jim Price to record in a small room down there, which apparently had decent acoustics for recording horns, when the recording was interrupted by a grinding noise.
 No one could figure out where it was coming from.
 The engineer, Andy Johns, came on the talkback system asking what that awful noise was.
-‘Huh, not sure what that is’ responded Jim Price.
-‘Oh, don’t worry!’ piped up another voice, presumably Bobby Keys, ’It’s just Jim Price crushing his nuts’.
+‘Huh, not sure what that is’ responded Jim Pryce.
+‘Oh, don’t worry!’ piped up another voice, presumably Bobby Keys, ’It’s just Jim Pryce crushing his nuts’.
 Everyone fell about laughing.

 The heavy intake of drugs at that time probably fed paranoia and affected staying on top of things like security at the Villa.
 The front door was often open.
 Anyone could have walked in and taken the guitars or walked down the path to the jetty and made off with one of the speed boats.
-And there were troublemakers in our midst.
-The problems weren’t just imagined.
-Something or someone seemed to be the source of a lot of trouble in the house and at the time it drove Keith up the wall a bit.
+And there were troublemakers in our midst, the problems weren’t just imagined.
+Something or someone seemed to be the source of a lot of trouble in the house and at the time it drove Keith a bit up the wall .
 It seemed hard to pin it on anyone specifically.
-It also seemed unfair that it fell to Keith to sort it out, as he had a fair amount on his plate with the work at hand.
-His real job, with Mick, was really about making music and coming up with a new record, no small feat.
+It also seemed unfair that it fell to Keith to sort it out, as he had a fair amount on his plate with the work at hand, his real job, which, with Mick, was really about making music and coming up with a new record, no small feat.

-Eventually the air of suspicion became too much and Keith and particularly Anita, who was the hostess and MC of the villa, had had enough and kicked the Cowboys out of the house, but not before a number of guitars had disappeared, which left a seed of suspicion in everyone’s mind.
-It felt a bit like a whodunnit movie where you never really find out whodunnit.
+Eventually the air of suspicion became too much and Keith and particularly Anita, who was the hostess and MC of the villa, had had enough and kicked the Cowboys out of the house, but not before a number of guitars had disappeared, which left a seed of suspicion in everyone’s mind about the place.
+It felt a bit like a whodunnit movie which never resolved quite satisfactorily.

 Within Tommy and Anita’s nocturnal escapades lay a knot of important and complicated relationships.
 It seems they’d first laid eyes on each other when mum and dad took a holiday trip to the South of France where they met Anita and Donald Camel.
 Keith loathed Camel as he felt he was pushing over the line and manipulating Anita and Mick to have an onscreen affair during the bath scene in ‘Performance’.
 It was during the filming that Keith, going up the wall thinking of his best mate, his girl and this manipulative director, wrote ‘Gimme Shelter’ – with all the impending threat of the times, the protests, the Vietnam war and the fast approaching end of the innocence of the flower power generation.

-Anyway, Tom stated that the attraction between him and Anita began at that earlier meeting.
+Anyway, at that earlier meeting with Anita, Tom states their attraction began.
 Although they were with different partners at the time and nothing untoward happened.

-Burning the candles at both ends caught up with Tom when driving back from a night gambling in Monte Carlo.
-Driving along those cliffside roads, through tunnels, along the coast back from Monte Carlo to the Villa early one morning Tom fell asleep at the wheel and broke an arm.
-Luckily that time there were no serious casualties and no real French police sirens coming out of the tunnels to lock him up.
+Burning the candles at both ends caught up with Tom when driving back from a night out gambling in Monte Carlo.
+Tom fell asleep at the wheel and broke an arm driving along those cliffside roads, through tunnels, along the coast back west from Monte Carlo to the Villa early one morning.
+Luckily that time there were no real casualties and no real French police sirens coming out of the tunnels to lock him up.

 Heard the News Today

 The night before I heard the news about mum passing Gros Jacques had given Jake and me our first beer, a tiny can of Heineken.
 It made me drunk, I felt quite tipsy.
 Brown Sugar was on and we were dancing around as usual.
 I fell into the fountain somewhere out back and dad was not amused.
-He didn’t look like his usual happy smiling party self.
-I didn’t think any more of it until the next day when we came back from an outing to the beach and dad told us the news.
+He didn’t look like his usual happy smiling party self at all.
+I didn’t think anymore of it until the next day when we came back from an outing to the beach and dad told us the news.

 There’s a bit of a blackout in memories for a couple of weeks.
 We were knocked sideways and not happy at all, as was the overall mood in the house.

-Although for years I projected the mood in the house after mum’s passing to Shine a Light, according to the records it was in fact originally written and recorded by Mick Jagger and Leon Russell at Olympic Studios in 1968 as a tribute to Brian Jones and then called ‘Get a Line on You’.
+Although for years I projected the mood in the house after mum’s passing to Shine a Light, according to the records it was in fact originally written and recorded by Mick Jagger and Leon Russel at Olympic Studios in 1968 as a tribute to Brian Jones and then called ‘Get a Line On You’.
 That version wasn’t released until years later in a Leon record.
-The lyrics however were uncannily similar to mum’s passing: ‘Saw you stretched out in room ten-o-nine, with a smile on your face and a teardrop in your eye’.
+The lyrics however were uncannily similar to mum’s passing: ‘Saw you stretched out in room ten two nine, with a smile on your face and a teardrop in your eye’.

-At some point the band had a major meeting where the various grievances and frustrations were aired: the endless partying, never starting on time – and where it was decided to try and focus.
+At some point the band had a major meeting at which the various grievances and frustrations were aired: the endless partying, never starting on time, coming in from miles outside – and during which it was decided to try and focus.
 After that meeting the band tried to do a bit of streamlining, but I doubt they ever fully succeeded.

-Tom, Jake and I took off into the mountains to a little chalet jointly owned by Michael Taylor, an old racing and property dealer friend of dad’s.
+Tom and Jake and I took off into the mountains to a little chalet jointly owned by Michael Taylor, an old racing and property dealer friend of dads.
 There we kids brushed up on our reading, mostly in French and mostly with our young noses buried in the tales of Asterix and Obelix and Tintin.
 It was not a great time for our father or to be around him.
-His temper was short and I think maybe he felt he’d messed things up, although it wasn’t the first time mum had tried to take her life.
-Then Anita joined us for a while in the valley and Jake and I went to the local school for a time.
-Tom later said he felt Anita was clearly out of his league.
-I’m not sure I bought that, but at some point she did go back down the valley of the route Napoléon to Nellcôte and her life with Keith and Marlon.
+His temper was short and I think maybe he felt he’d messed things up.
+Although it wasn’t the first time mum had tried to take her life.
+Then Anita joined us for a while in the valley and Jake and I went to the local school for a time, although Tom later said he felt Anita was clearly out of his league.
+I’m not sure I bought that, but at some point she did go back down the valley of the route Napoleon to Nellcôte and her life with Keith, the father of her son Marlon.
 Tom fixed up the ancient Citroën van which had been lying around and bought an old Peugeot.
 With him blaming himself, heartbroken about mum and never having been paid for the coke we brought over, we couldn’t stay for long.

-Stash stayed in the house until the winter when Keith and Anita had long gone, exiled from France.
+Stash stayed in the house until winter when Keith and Anita had long gone, exiled from France.
 He swears it is haunted and that perhaps because of its history as the former Nazi headquarters in the South of France no one was ever totally at peace or completely happy while living at Nellcôte.
-I think we did experience some happiness there, although mixed with everything else: sadness and more than a little dark awareness of the madness of growing up.
+I think we did experience some happiness there, although mixed with everything else, sadness, creativity, and not a little dark awareness of the madness of growing up.